 - If you have your guinea pig’s on fleece bedding then we recommend spot cleaning your guinea pig’s smelly cage ever day with a dust pan and brush.
 Due to the fact fleece bedding is fabric based it will absorb any liquids and although potty training your guinea pig can help greatly this, they may not always use their potty so accidents are to be expected

-Tip 2 : Use a good cleaning disinfectant
+Tip 2 : Use a good pet safe cleaning spray

 Another method to curing a smelly guinea pig cage is to use good pet cleaning products to really cleanse the cage space.
 Now there are many different types of pet cleaning products on the market that you can purchase both online and at your local pet store.
 Here below I’ve listed just a few things you can try to help:

-- Disinfectant wipes – Using wipes can be really handy when you’re in a hurry, they also come in use for wiping clean those area’s of the cage that are hard to reach.
+- Pet Safe Disinfectant wipes – Using wipes can be really handy when you’re in a hurry, they also come in use for wiping clean those area’s of the cage that are hard to reach.
+There are some pet safe cage cleaning sprays which you can then add to a cloth to make your own reusable wipes.

 - Homemade cleaning spray – I’ve heard of many small pet owners making their own cleaning spray from 1 cup of white vinegar and 1 cup of water.
 This is meant to cleanse the cage, as well as help removing staining that occurs over time.
 It’s easy to make and easy to store in a clear spray bottle to use as and when you need.